 Sanjoj Maharjan, Coordinator of Information Technology (IT), has worked in the field of information technology for more than a decade.
 Sanjoj brings sound technical expertise to his position.
 He has overall IT responsibility for all of the NYF local and global networks.
 Sanjoj manages the NYF website, the social media sites and the organization’s branding materials.
 He also provides necessary technical support and training to the staff.

 Sumitra Dhakal is Manager of Ankur Counseling and training Center.
 She joined Ankur in 2010 and holds a master’s degree in Clinical Psychology.
-She is managing Ankur in the absence of Chhori Laxmi Maharjan, who is currently on leave as a doctoral student at California Institute of Integral Studies (CIIS).
+She is one of the lead counselors and manages the everyday operation of Ankur.

 Umesh Raj Regmi, Program Coordinator of Education & Youth Empowerment, has been leading NYF’s Education program since joining the organization in 2013.
 Prior to NYF, Umesh worked as a research scholar at Southern Methodist University in Dallas, Texas, USA.
 He holds a master’s degree in English.